 Liquid Line Solenoid Valves: Long Line Applications

-Long line applications (for R410a straight AC and Heat Pumps with ⅜” liquid lines) are generally defined as any system with a line set longer than 80 ft in equivalent length.
+Long line applications (for R410a straight A/C and heat pumps with ⅜” liquid lines) are generally defined as any system with a line set longer than 80 ft in equivalent length.
 Equivalent length in this context means that all pressure drops (copper fittings, bends, diameter size changes) translate to a length equivalent to a run of straight copper.
 Manufacturer spec data for copper fittings will have printed the equivalent length of those fittings in its literature.
 The length to be exceeded before long line application procedures are used may vary depending on line set diameter size and on which plane the indoor and outdoor units are located, but 80 ft is the general rule for Residential AC and HPs.
-Any system with a 20 ft uninterrupted vertical rise in the line set should also be treated as a long line application, per Carrier’s Long Line Application Guideline, which will be linked here.
+Any system with a 20 ft uninterrupted vertical rise in the line set should also be treated as a long line application, per Carrier’s Long Line Application Guideline.
+You can read that document HERE.

 There are many ways manufacturers have sought to resolve the challenges with long line applications.
-Some of these solutions include crankcase heaters and txv metering devices.
-Most manufacturers will specify an OEM hard-start kit for the purposes of protecting compressor effectiveness against the added refrigerant charge.
+Some of these solutions include crankcase heaters and TXV metering devices.
+Most manufacturers will specify an OEM hard-start kit to protect compressor effectiveness against the added refrigerant charge.
 Some commercial applications require oil traps to aid in oil return.

 Wiring a liquid line solenoid valve will generally tap in with the thermostat’s call for the compressor.
 The valve should be wired into the Y (outdoor unit contactor) and C (common) terminals on single-stage equipment.
 For two-stage equipment, make sure the valve opens with a call for the first stage of heating or cooling (Y1).
 This prevents the valve from remaining closed during compressor operation.

-Solenoid valves are incredibly simple in design and operation, and troubleshooting for long line applications is also quite simple.
-Confirm the coil is receiving its rated applied voltage when the system is energized, and test temperature drop across the valve.
+Solenoid valves are incredibly simple in design and operation.
+Troubleshooting long line applications is also quite a simple task.
+Confirm that the coil is receiving its rated applied voltage when the system is energized, and then test temperature drop across the valve.
 A maximum of 3° difference is allowable.
-The valves are NC (normally closed), so if there is a temp drop across the valve body, but no applied voltage during system operation, confirm your wiring.
+The valves are NC (normally closed), so if there is a temp drop across the valve body but no applied voltage during system operation, confirm your wiring.

 Long-line applications are few and far between in residential HVAC.
-But if you ever encounter a situation where you see a liquid line solenoid valve next to the outdoor unit, pay close attention to the way that system is setup and any other added accessories that may have been installed.
+But if you ever encounter a situation where you see a liquid line solenoid valve next to the outdoor unit, pay close attention to how that system is set up and any other added accessories that may have been installed.
 You may refer to the Residential Long-Line Application Guideline at any time.